morrisonGithinji/projectile/README.md

 ## Title: Rate-App

 ## Author:
-Ebenezer Gakuo
+Morrison Njenga

 ## Description:
 This is an application that allows the user to upload their projects.
-The projects can be viewed and rated by their peers
+The projects can be viewed and rated by their collegues

 ## Installation:
 To install the application you can [click here](https://ebay-rate.herokuapp.com/)